michaelruppe/NoobsImageBuilder/README.md

 # NoobsImageBuilder
-Build a .img file you can blow onto a RaspberryPi using dd form a NOOBS .zip
+Build a .img file from a NOOBS .zip so you can blow it onto a RaspberryPi using dd.

 This tool downloads a specific version of the NOOBS .zip distribution from the RASPI foundation, and creates a small .img file that can be loaded straight onto a factory bought microsd card.
 It's intended to be used with bulk card programmers, etc.